Overview

 It's also possible to show the capability of a developer only on selected projects.
 The same logic applies, but this time, you select Weekly KEDE only for the selected projects.
 The same report can be run for Daily KEDE.

-On the x-axis, we have the week dates, and on the y-axis, we have the weekly KEDE.
-Each bar represents the weekly KEDE of the selected developer divided into a number of boxes, each corresponding to the fraction of the weekly KEDE that the developer contributed to a particular project.
-This allows for a clear visualization of the developer's capability distribution across different projects.
+On the x-axis, we have the week dates, and on the y-axis, we have the weekly KEDE values.
+Each bar represents the capability of the selected developer divided into a number of segments, each corresponding to the fraction of the capability that the developer contributed to a particular project.
+This allows for a clear visualization of the developer's allocation across different projects.

-The same report can also be run for Daily KEDE, providing a more detailed analysis of the developer's capability distribution on a daily basis.
+The same report can also be run for Daily KEDE, providing a more detailed analysis of the developer's allocation on a daily basis.

 In addition to the bar chart that presents the capability of a developer across different projects, it's also essential to analyze the underlying frequency distribution.
 A histogram provides insights into how frequently each capability value occurs in the selected period.